Selvam-T/POS/Project/Documentation/product_management.md

   - The product is added to the sales table automatically (as if it was scanned again).

 ### Scanner input behavior and focus rules
-- While the Product dialog is open, scans are accepted only when `productCodeLineEdit` is focused; otherwise scans are ignored and any stray character is cleaned up.
+- While the Product dialog is open:
+  - In REMOVE/UPDATE, scans are accepted in `searchCodeLineEdit` (and mirrored to `productCodeLineEdit`) or directly in `productCodeLineEdit` if it has focus; otherwise scans are ignored and any stray character is cleaned up.
+  - The scanner never types into the Name field; when Name mode is selected, the Code input is disabled by design (or can be kept enabled for scanner-only if needed).
 - Enter on line edits behaves like Tab to advance focus; action buttons are not default unless focused.
 - For the full cross-application routing rules and protections (modal block, overlay, Enter suppression), see Documentation/scanner_input_infocus.md.